The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 My Secret Ingredient

-Mizkan vinegars and sauces are my secret ingredients for helping me create the beloved Japanese dishes that I miss so dearly.
-Mizkan is the #1 Rice Vinegar brand in Japan*.
+Mizkan vinegars and sauces are my secret ingredients for helping me create the beloved Japanese dishes I miss dearly.
+Mizkan is the #1 Rice Vinegar brand in Japan.

 Their Natural Rice Vinegar is perfect with sushi, to use in marinades, and salad dressings, too.
 It has no fat or calories and adds so much flavor to any hot or cold dish!